PaddlePaddle/PGL/apps/Graph4KG/README.md

 - Storage and Computation Separation.
 Entity embeddings are stored on the disk and loaded in the mmap mode, while computations are conducted with GPUs.
 - Asynchroneous Gradient Update.
 This also overlaps the computation time and gradient update time.
 In this case, there is at most four-step delay for gradient update.
 As KGs are always sparse, this asynchrony will not hurt performance.

 Besides, it provides [the 1st place solution](https://ogb.stanford.edu/kddcup2021/results/#final_wikikg90m) in KDD Cup 2021.
+You can found it [here](https://github.com/PaddlePaddle/PGL/tree/main/apps/Graph4KG/examples/REP)

 ## Requirements